 which have collaborated to increase a capacity to apply and participate in various Scientific projects, including FP7 and Horizon 2020 projects.

-The Coordinator of FOTONIKA-LV group is Dr. Arnolds Ubelis.
+The Scientific Secretary of the NSP FOTONIKA-LV platform is Dr. Arnolds Ubelis.

 The FOTONIKA-LV project aims at unlocking and boosting Latvian R&D potential for photonics at the University of Latvia (LU) with activities contributing to the realization of the full research potential on national scale for the enlarged Union and vision of Innovative Union 2020.
 Direct beneficiary of the project – the Association FOTONIKA-LV at LU having about 100 researchers: including 4 Professors, 28 with PhD degrees, 7 skilled technicians, 34 PhD candidates and MSc level students.